-- Photographs in digital format, ready for upload
+- Photographs that show the element requiring replacement/repair, proposed replacement material and style in digital format, ready for upload

 - Proposed Color(s) selected from the Benjamin Moore approved color palette

-- Preliminary Drawings & Material Specifications, drawn to scale, ready to upload as a PDF
+- Preliminary Drawings and Material Specifications, drawn to scale, ready to upload as a PDF

 - Additional applicant responsibilities depend on the type of construction (new construction, major alteration/addition to existing structure, minor alteration/repair, relocation, demolition)

-If you choose to submit your application in person, bring the required items from the list above to the 2nd floor of City Hall and someone will assist you.
+If you choose to submit your application in person, bring the required items from the previous list to the 2nd floor of City Hall and someone will assist you.